 Steep Learning Curve

 For teams new to engineering analytics, LinearB can take time to master.
-A 2023 survey on AI tools in coding found that 36.6% of developers avoided AI tools due to a steep learning curve, while 14.6% were concerned about the time required to learn them.
-While this study is about AI tools specifically, we can imagine similar concerns apply to development tools in general.
-Complex setups, unfamiliar workflows, and the need for extensive documentation can slow adoption.
+A 2023 survey on AI tools in coding found that 36.6% of developers avoided AI tools due to a steep learning curve, while others were also concerned about the time required to learn them.

 If your team doesn't have the bandwidth to handle complex dashboards and workflows, onboarding this tool could slow you down.